python/cpython/Doc/library/datetime.rst

    d.hour, d.minute, d.second, d.weekday(), yday, dst))``, where ``yday =
    d.toordinal() - date(d.year, 1, 1).toordinal() + 1`` is the day number within
    the current year starting with ``1`` for January 1st.
-The :attr:`tm_isdst` flag of the result is set according to the :meth:`dst` method: :attr:`tzinfo` is ``None`` or :meth:`dst` returns ``None``, :attr:`tm_isdst` is set to ``-1``;
+The :attr:`tm_isdst` flag of the result is set according to the :meth:`dst` method: :attr:`.tzinfo` is ``None`` or :meth:`dst` returns ``None``, :attr:`tm_isdst` is set to ``-1``;
    else if :meth:`dst` returns a non-zero value, :attr:`tm_isdst` is set to ``1``;
    else :attr:`tm_isdst` is set to ``0``.